conradho/haskell_server/README.md

 Setup Notes
 ===========
+- get updated cabal with `cabal update && cabal install cabal-install`
+	- note where new cabal is installed to (.cabal/bin or local/bin etc)- prob need to do a bash alias/symlink/chg path to use new cabal

-- optionally, use cabal sandbox to create a virtualenv
+- optionally, use cabal sandbox (only for updated cabal) to create a virtualenv
+	- cabal sandbox init